Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `coarseGraph`

-The `coarseGraph` function performs graph coarsening by merging nodes based on certain criteria, updating the graph structure, and returning a coarser-level graph.
+The `coarseGraph` function performs graph coarsening by merging nodes based on certain criteria, updating the graph  structure, adjacency list, node weights and returning a coarser graph.
+Computations performed involve multiple calls to the `updateAdjacencyList` function, the `returnBestNode` function and the
+`findNodeWithFewestAdjacents` function.
+Selected pairs of nodes are merged into `supernodes` and a `pairList` storing the pairs used for the merging process is generated.
+Returns:
+the Graph class `copyGraph` which is the graph at the n-1 coarsening stage that will be used recursively in the uncoarsening process.
+It receives three parameters:
+1. the input graph to be coarsed `myGraph`.
+2. the vector `partition` storing the partition assignments for each node of the input graph to be coarsed.
+3. the reference to the size of the partition `partitionSize`.

 ## `uncoarseGraph`

-The `uncoarseGraph` function reconstructs partitioning information for an uncoarsened graph after a graph coarsening operation.
+The `uncoarseGraph` function reconstructs partitioning information for a graph that has been coarsed, computes the total
+weight of a partition and calculates the cut cost for the reconstructed partition.
+The reconstruction is performed by exploiting the pairs contained in `pairList` and assigning to the pairs the same
+partition of the `supernodes` originated by their merging.
+It receives four parameters:
+1. the recursively uncoarsed graph `copyGraph`
+2. the coarsed graph `multilevelGraph`
+3. the vector `partition` storing the partition of the coarsed graph for each node.
+4. the value `partitionSize` referencing the size of the partition.
+5. the number of nodes `n` in the graph.

 ## `assignPartition`

 The `assignPartition` function assigns the partition to the graph, when the coarsest graph is obtained.
 `k` partitions are assigned, one for each element of the `partition` vector.
 Partition numbers are consecutive, they start from `1` and go up to `k`.
 Receives as parameter the vector `partition`.

 ## `multilevelKL`